 The par value of our common stock would remain unchanged at \$0.001 per share.
 The amendment would not change the number of authorized shares of common stock.
 Accordingly, the reverse stock split will have the effect of creating additional unreserved shares of our authorized common stock.
-Although at present, apart from the sale of the additional equity securities that we may contemplate, we have no other current arrangements or understandings providing for the issuance of the additional shares that would be made available for issuance upon effectiveness of the reverse stock split.
-These additional shares may be used by us for various purposes in the future without further stockholder approval, including, among other things:
+Although we have no current arrangements or understandings providing for the issuance of the additional shares that would be made available for issuance upon effectiveness of the reverse stock split, these additional shares may be used by us for various purposes in the future without further stockholder approval, including, among other things:

-- raising the capital necessary to fund our operations, including the clinical and pre-clinical development of our current or any future product candidates; - providing equity incentives for our employees, officers, directors and consultants; - · entering into collaborations or other strategic relationships; and - expanding our business through the acquisition of other businesses, products or product candidates.
+- raising the capital necessary to fund our operations, including the clinical and pre-clinical development of our current or any future product candidates; - · providing equity incentives for our employees, officers, directors and consultants; - entering into collaborations or other strategic relationships; and - · expanding our business through the acquisition of other businesses, products or product candidates.